- About Us

 Environmental Management and Monitoring Plan (EMMP)

 The EMMP is the key environmental management document.
-It sets out how LPC will monitor the environment before, during and after the dredging.
+It sets out how LPC monitors the environment before, during and after the dredging.
 It also details how we measures water clarity (turbidity) and what we will do if turbidity increases during the dredging.

 The peer review group review of the EMMP can be found here.